Double Trouble Studio

 Once the immediate crisis has been addressed, the focus shifts to reputation recovery.
 This is a long-term process that involves restoring trust and reinforcing the brand’s positioning.

-Positive storytelling can also support recovery.
+Positive storytelling can also support recovery, often guided by insights from luxury brand case studies.
 Highlighting achievements, initiatives, and experiences can shift the narrative.
-However, this must be done carefully to avoid appearing dismissive of the crisis.

 Client relationships play a critical role.
 Personalized communication, attentive service, and ongoing engagement help strengthen connections.